-Ladakh, the land of high passes is famous for its immaculate mountain beauty and rich culture.
+Ladakh, the land of high passes, is famous for its immaculate mountain beauty and rich culture.
 With its picturesque landscapes, cold blue waters and mystifying passes, it is truly every explorer’s paradise.
-Ladakh showcases an exotic character and is shrouded in a transcendental aura.
-Enfolded by snow-capped mountains, it is a tourist destination that’s gaining huge popularity.
-Opting for our incredible Ladakh tour packages from Kolkata or Ladakh tour packages from Bangalore and Delhi can be the perfect opportunity to explore this wondrous land.
+Enfolded by snow-capped mountains, it is a tourist destination that has gained huge popularity.
+Opting our incredible Ladakh tour package can be the perfect opportunity to explore this wondrous land.

-Places Covered: Leh (1night) – Sham Valley (1night) – Lamayuru Monastery – Leh (1night) – Nubra Valley (1night) – Hunder – Diskit – Leh (1night) – Shey Palace – Thiksey Monastery – Pangong Lake (1night) – Hemis Gompa – Leh (1night)
+Places Covered: Leh (1night) – Sham Valley (1night) – Lamayuru Monastery – Leh (1night) – Nubra Valley (1night) – Hunder – Diskit – Pangong Lake (1night) – Hemis Gompa – Thiksey Monastery – Shey Palace – Leh (1night)

 Day 1: Leh: Arrive at Kushok Bakula Airport in Leh.
 On a clear day the flight to Leh is quite sensational.
 From one side of the aircraft you can see the peaks of K2, Nanga Parbat, Gasherbrum at a distance and from the other side you can see Nun Kun massif.
 Transfer to a hotel in the city on arrival.
 Leh is at an high altitude and the body needs time to acclimatize.
 So, have some relaxing time in the hotel after arrival.
 Sip in some tea and have a nice lunch.

 Towards the evening visit Leh Palace, Shanti Stupa and Leh Market.
 Have a nice Ladakhi dinner.
 Overnight in Leh.